Open a US LLC Anywhere in the World

 Applying for an EIN or Federal Employer Identification Number in the U.S. can be more challenging if you are not a citizen or resident of the U.S. This is because you probably won't have an ITIN (Individual Taxpayer Identification Number) or SSN (Social Security Number) to give to the IRS when you apply for an EIN.

 This means the Employer ID (EIN) must be faxed in as an SS4.
 You cannot apply online, so the process takes longer.
 Generally the EIN returns within 1-2 weeks, but can take a month around popular times, e.g. popular holidays and tax season.Nevertheless, the process for obtaining an EIN from outside the country is pretty simple once your business is registered and as we help you follow the appropriate steps.

 Opening a U.S. Bank Account

-So, while you may not need a social security number to get an EIN, you may still need one to open a U.S. bank account.
-That being said, you may be able to find a bank in the country where you live that has a branch in the U.S., or a U.S. bank that has a branch in the county where you live.
-Otherwise, you may have to come to the U.S. to open a bank account, or send someone else who is authorized to open a bank account in the U.S. on your behalf.
+If you do not want to use our banking partners, you may be able to find a bank in the country where you live that has a branch in the U.S., or a U.S. bank that has a branch in the county where you live.
+If you have friends, family or business partners in the US, then they can visit a US bank branch as well if you prefer.

 Why Form an LLC in Wyoming?